Pearson-Higher-Ed/design/c/buttons/v2.1.0-beta.2/index.md

       For simple binary confirmation feedback, this type of button is sufficient—an additional alert or message is unnecessary.
 Use Digital Grass Green #038238 from the Conditional Palette in the Colors specification.
     contents:
       - type: narrow video
-        src: ./assets/confirmation.short.mov
-        caption: The loading indicator should appear for at least 500ms to provide the proper context.
-      - type: narrow video
         src: ./assets/confirmation.long.mov
         caption: If the action takes longer than 500ms then the loader is displayed until the action completes.